Qovery/qovery-client-ws-go/docs/ClusterStatusAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiHandleInfraStatusRequestRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiHandleClusterStatusRequestRequest struct via the builder pattern

 Name | Type | Description  | Notes